Pop Culture Madness!

 "It's alive!
 It's alive!

-- Colin Clive, as Henry Frankenstein, in'Frankenstein*
+– Colin Clive, as Henry Frankenstein, Frankenstein*

-*In Frankenstein, the line "Now I know what it feels like to be God!" following "It's alive!
-It's alive!" was censored by audio of a clap of thunder because it was considered blasphemous and was only just restored in 1999, nearly 70 years later.
-Many of the props used in Mel Brook's Young Frankenstein were from the original Frankenstein movie.
+*In Frankenstein, the line “Now I know what it feels like to be God!” following “It’s alive!
+It’s alive!” was censored by audio of a clap of thunder because it was considered blasphemous and was only just restored in 1999, nearly 70 years later.
+Many props used in Mel Brook’s Young Frankenstein were from the original Frankenstein movie.

 When Thomas Edison died, Tesla was the only one to submit a negative opinion of him to the NY Times.
-"He had no hobby, cared for no sort of amusement of any kind and lived in utter disregard of the most elementary rules of hygiene...
-His method was inefficient in the extreme, for an immense ground had to be covered to get anything at all unless blind chance intervened and, at first, I was almost a sorry witness of his doings, knowing that just a little theory and calculation would have saved him 90 percent of the labor.
-But he had a veritable contempt for book learning and mathematical knowledge, trusting himself entirely to his inventor's instinct and practical American sense."
+“He had no hobby, cared for no sort of amusement of any kind, and lived in utter disregard of the most elementary rules of hygiene… His method was inefficient in the extreme, for an immense ground had to be covered to get anything at all unless blind chance intervened and, at first, I was almost a sorry witness of his doings, knowing that just a little theory and calculation would have saved him 90 percent of the labor.
+But he had a veritable contempt for book learning and mathematical knowledge, trusting himself entirely to his inventor’s instinct and practical American sense.”

 1931 Pop Culture History

-When President Ronald Reagan played on the football team for Eureka College, took in two rival team black players in his personal home, who were denied admission into a hotel when they were going to play against Eureka.
+When President Ronald Reagan played on the football team for Eureka College, took in two rival team black players in his home, who were denied admission into a hotel when they were going to play against Eureka.

 The "never date anyone under half your age plus seven" rule of thumb appeared in American newspapers in 1931, attributed to Maurice Chevalier, a French actor, singer and entertainer.